 It has become a beacon for bohemian and alternative travelers.
 Meditation, yoga, wellness spas, traditional temazcal ceremonies, are just some of the activities available here.

-To be honest with you Arroyo Seco is really off the beaten path.
+But a fair warning, Arroyo Seco is really off the beaten path.
 There are no hotels, restaurants, or any resemblance of tourism.
-Just miles and miles of beach with no one around to bother you.
-Except for maybe the coconut man who scales the palm trees and will undoubtedly offer you a few.
+Just miles and miles of beach with no one around to bother you except for maybe the coconut man who scales the palm trees and will undoubtedly offer you a few.